RakibRahman/design-patterns/structural_patterns/README.md

 # Adapter Pattern
-The adapter pattern allows object with incompatible interfaces to work together. with this p
+The adapter pattern allows object with incompatible interfaces to work together.

+# Decorator Pattern
+This pattern allows to add behavior to object dynamically without altering its structure.